Legislation Status Report

 Requiring certain counties to allow multifamily developments and mixed-use developments as a permitted use on certain parcels or lots; prohibiting certain counties from imposing certain restrictions, requirements, or limitations on permitted developments; authorizing certain counties to require a permitted development to have a certain percentage of available floor space dedicated to retail uses and to include on-site parking; etc.

-In the House - First Reading Economic Matters (2/11)
+In the Senate - First Reading Education, Energy, and the Environment (3/23)Economic Matters

 Allen